Ant (comedian)

 Ant (born Anthony Steven Kalloniatis; August 23, 1967) is an American stand-up comedian and actor.
-He was born as 'Anthony Kalloniatis', but later legally changed his name to 'Ant' in 1993.
+He legally changed his name to Ant in 1993.

-Early life

-Ant was born Anthony Steven Kalloniatis on August 23, 1967, in Boston, Massachusetts.
-In 1993, he legally changed his name to 'Ant'.

 Career

 Ant performed at comedy clubs across the US beginning in 1991.

 In 1995, he was a semi-regular cast member on the WB series Unhappily Ever After, spending four seasons on the sitcom.

 Ant appeared as a contestant on Last Comic Standing, competing in seasons two and three.

 He was the host of VH1 reality series Celebrity Fit Club and was a regular judge of talent on Steve Harvey's Big Time.
 His television series U.S. of Ant premiered on MTV's gay-targeted Logo cable channel in the summer of 2006.
 Ant also frequently appeared as a commentator on shows such as VH1's Best Week Ever and CNBC's Dennis Miller, and was a regular guest on The Tyra Banks Show, The Tonight Show with Jay Leno as well as The Howard Stern Show.

 In 2007, he appeared along with Snoop Dogg as a guest star on MTV's sketch comedy show Short Circuitz.

 Ant appeared as a regular celebrity guest on the game show To Tell the Truth, alongside Jackée Harry, Meshach Taylor and John O'Hurley.

 In 2008, he was a contestant on VH1's reality competition Celebracadabra, where celebrities trained with established magicians, and competed in an elimination-format contest.
 Ant was eliminated in episode 2 and brought back in episode 4, but did not go on to win.

 Ant is a former host of the Second Chances podcast with comedian Greg Baldwin.